 \section{Introduction}

 Bimanual manipulation is a cornerstone capability for general-purpose robotic systems.
-Tasks such as lifting a tray or unscrewing a bottle cap require two arms to synchronize positions, orientations, and forces to accomplish goals that no single arm can achieve alone.
-This coordination is fundamentally harder than single-arm control: a positional error in one arm forces the other to compensate, rapidly compounding until the task fails.
-The joint action space grows exponentially, and strict temporal synchronization is required between the two arms~\cite{lee2015learning,chitnis2020efficient,xie2020deep,grannen2023stabilize}.
+Tasks such as lifting a tray or unscrewing a bottle cap require two arms to synchronize positions, orientations, and forces.
+This coordination is harder than single-arm control: errors in one arm force the other to compensate, the joint action space grows rapidly, and strict temporal synchronization is required~\cite{lee2015learning,chitnis2020efficient,xie2020deep,grannen2023stabilize}.
 As a result, Imitation Learning (IL) and offline Reinforcement Learning (RL) typically demand large, task-specific datasets to capture these dependencies.

 In-Context Learning (ICL) with foundation models offers a compelling alternative: adapting to new robot tasks without any gradient updates.
 By serializing the scene as text, Large Language Models (LLMs) act as generalist planners, bypassing the need for massive paired image-action datasets.
 This abstraction trades raw perceptual fidelity for zero-shot generalizability, a worthwhile exchange that methods such as RoboPrompt~\cite{roboprompt} and KAT~\cite{kat} have validated for single-arm manipulation.
 Extending this paradigm to bimanual manipulation, however, remains an open problem.
 A naive strategy of concatenating both arms' commands into a monolithic joint action sequence inflates token length and increases per-step pattern complexity, causing the LLM to produce incoherent plans.
 Treating the arms as independent agents is equally untenable: the left arm may attempt a handover before the right arm is positioned to receive.
 In such contexts, no successful bimanual ICL framework currently exists.